prim011/CPP-Examples/hmac/README.md

 ## Problem to solve

-In contrast with the example in the previous serction in [blockchain](../blockchain/README.md), in here we are not only interested in the integrity of the data but also to the data origin authenticarion, as well as  the tree history.
+In contrast with the example in the previous section in [blockchain](../blockchain/README.md), here we are not only interested in the _integrity of the data_ but also in the _data origin authentication_, as well as the tree history.

 From what we have seen in the past, the best candidate for the tree fingerprint is the tree hash itself.
 Therefore storing the variable to a concatenated list seems a good idea for memorizing the tree's history.
 But The other information to store - apart from a link to the successor node - is a timestamp when that vital tree structure operation did take place.
 We can think of only two of those operations: when inserting a new node and/or when removing an old node.

 ## Data integrity vs Data Origin authentication

-It is important to spell out the difference between these two concepts at this point, as the comprehansion of the applied changes will be easier.
+It is important to spell out the difference between these two concepts at this point, as the comprehension of the applied changes will be easier.

-From the high level concept data origin authentication is stronger than data integrity.
-In particlar, the former does include the latter.
-In other words, if we have data origin autherntication, then we also have data integrity.
-More precisly, data origin autherntication is data integrity with the extra property of assurance of the identy of the original source of the data.
+From a high-level view, the concept of _data origin authentication_ is stronger than _data integrity_.
+In particular, the former does include the latter.
+In other words, if we have data origin authentication, then we also have data integrity.
+More precisely, data origin authentication is data integrity with the extra property of assurance of the identity of the original source of the data.

 But why introducing this add-on concept and why do we need it?

-For a second, think of how we have achieved data integrity in the blockcahin example: by using an hash function with a combination for fields coming from the NodeCell record, such as name and serial number.
+For a second, think of how we have achieved data integrity in the blockchain example: by using a hash function with a combination of fields coming from the NodeCell record, such as name and serial number.

-If we where to consider to transmit the tree information from point A (Alice) to point B (Bob) and assuming we are in Bob's shoes, we would not have any assurance that the data would have come exactrly from Alice.
-We could receive a reassurance on the data integrity, but there is no reassurance on who is sending the data.
-Even without necessarly sending the message (i.e. the tree information), we might want to deposit a sign from where the message is originally coming from.
-This can be further extended to the concept of digital signature, which has an additional attribute on the one we described: non-repudiation (neaning that whoever has digitally signed the messaged can not repudiate that action, becuase from the signature it is possible to trace the author/owner; there is a _strong_ association between data authenticated and identity of the author/owner).
-But without transgressing too much on the digital signature, in data authentication we happy if we have a _weak_ reassurance that the data that is coming from a valid source.
+If we were to consider transmitting the tree information from point A (Alice) to point B (Bob) and assuming we were in Bob's shoes, we would not have any assurance that the data had come exactly from Alice.
+We could receive reassurance on the data integrity, but there is no reassurance on who is sending the data.
+Even without necessarily sending the message, we might want to encapsulate a sign from where the message is originally coming from.
+This can be further extended to the concept of digital signature, which has an additional attribute to the one we described: non-repudiation (meaning that whoever has digitally signed the message can not repudiate that action, because from the signature it is possible to trace the author/owner; there is a _strong_ association between data authenticated and identity of the author/owner).
+But without transgressing too much on the digital signature, in data authentication, we are happy if we have a _weak_ reassurance that the data is coming from a valid source.

-For this we have to introduce a complete new concept: we have to introduce the concept of keys.
-In particular data authentication uses symmetric keys and digital singature uses asymetric keys mechanism in a public key infristructure (PKI) environment.
+For this, we have to introduce a completely new paradigm: the concept of keys.
+In particular data authentication uses symmetric keys and digital signature uses an asymmetric key mechanism in a public key infrastructure (PKI) environment.

-So let's focus on symmetric keys and data authentication: Alice send (or share) to (with) Bod a key.
+So let's focus on symmetric keys and data authentication: Alice sends (or shares) to (with) Bod a key.
 The key is used by Alice to create the digested message, it does not need to be encrypted.
-Bob receive the digest message and thanks to the key that was previously shared reconizes that ot does come from Alice.
+Bob receives the digest message and thanks to the key that was previously shared recognizes that the message does come from Alice.
 The function in and out used is the **HMAC** or **H**ash-based **M**essage **A**uthentication **C**ode.

 ### Symmetric Key and ownership
 A sensible owner of the symmetric key seems to be at the structure level: at the tree level.
-In fact, it would not make too much sense to bure the key into the node level as it is not where it used for.
+It would not make too much sense to bure the key into the node level as it is not where it is used.
 But this decision comes with some redesign which will be addressed in the next section.
-Key genaration can be assisted with the crypto++ function with the following Pseudo-Random Number Genration (PRNG) as follow:
+Key generation can be assisted with the crypto++ function with the following Pseudo-Random Number Generation (PRNG) as follow:

 	SecByteBlock key(16);
 	prng.GenerateBlock(key, key.size());

+In this example, we are using an artificial key stored in memory.
+This is just to illustrate the mechanism; in real life, keys are unlikely to be stored as clearly and plainly as in this example.
+They normally require hardware support, such as Hardware Security Modules (HSM)

 ## How to solve the exercise